-- promotes the integration of sustainability into the policy decisions of issuers (companies, governments, supranational debtors and/or agencies linked to governments), by preferring issuers with a better ESG (risk) - promotes climate change mitigation, by preferring issuers with lower carbon intensity, with the objective of meeting a predetermined carbon intensity target; - supports sustainable development , by including issuers that contribute to the UN Sustainable Development Goals; - supports sustainable development by encouraging the transition to a more sustainable world via bonds financing green and/or social projects.
+- promotes climate change mitigation, by preferring issuers with lower carbon intensity, with the objective of meeting a predetermined carbon intensity target; - supports sustainable development, by including issuers that contribute to the UN Sustainable Development Goals; - supports sustainable development by encouraging the transition to a more sustainable world via bonds financing green and/or social projects.

-More information on the targets of the sub-fund is available at https://www.ubbam.bg/expertease, section "Documents", Investment policy for Responsible Investing funds, Overview table.
+More information on the targets of the sub-fund is available at www.kbc.be/investment-legal-documents > Investment policy for Responsible Investing funds > Overview table.